Main Content start here

 Focus on Affordable Healthcare Solutions

 There is a growing emphasis on developing affordable MRI solutions tailored to the needs of the Indian market.
-Domestic manufacturers and global suppliers are introducing cost-effective MRI systems that balance performance with affordability, catering to both urban healthcare facilities and rural healthcare centers.
+Domestic manufacturers and global suppliers are introducing cost-effective MRI systems that balance performance and affordability, serving both urban healthcare facilities and rural healthcare centers.
 Initiatives such as the government's Production Linked Incentive (PLI) scheme for medical devices aim to promote local manufacturing, reduce dependency on imports, and make advanced healthcare technologies more accessible across diverse socioeconomic segments.

 Segmental Insights